 LIY (LUXE IT YOURSELF)

-There are so many ways you can update furniture and other items you already own that are much cheaper than buying new, and the change can be just as dramatic.
+There are so many ways you can update furniture and other items you already own.
+This can be so much cheaper than buying new, and the change can be just as dramatic.

 A fresh coat of paint is one of the easiest ways to transform a piece of furniture.
 We had an old storage unit in our living room that was looking very tired and old.
-We painted it white, added some seagrass baskets that fit perfectly to store items out of sight and then accessorised with a glass table lamp, a cream clock, some fresh flowers and candles.
+We painted it white and added some seagrass baskets that fit perfectly to store items out of sight.
 It looks like a new piece of furniture and just for the price of a tin of paint.

 There are little things you can do to make a home feel cosy and luxurious that cost very little.